[Peace! Be Still!]

 Keen on Memes?

 My second encouraging word from God confused the life out of me.
 I didn’t know what it meant, and I couldn’t remember where this partial quote came from.
 Suddenly I understood why our buddy, Daryl, was never keen on my memes.
-Without context this particular quote didn’t say nearly enough.
+Without context this particular quote didn’t say nearly enough to me.

 “Sometimes that mountain you’ve been climbing